bunnytrack/UScriptAutoCompileAndUpload/readme.md

 * Dizzy

 ## Description
-An automation script for UnrealScript development which performs the following steps:
+An automation script for UnrealScript development which saves time.

+Performs the following steps:
 1. Compiles the last-modified UScript project in your UT directory
 2. Uploads the resulting compiled .u file via ssh to a remote UT server
 3. Restarts the remote instance of UT